Spain

 With effect from 29 September 2013, immigration procedures for certain individuals have been streamlined for reasons of economic interest in the following cases:

-• Capital investors.
-The investment may be either: (i) EUR 500,000 in real estate, (ii) EUR 2 million in Spanish public debt, or (iii) EUR 1 million in Spanish companies’ shares or bank deposits in Spanish entities.
+- Capital investors.
+The investment may be either: (i) EUR 500,000 in real estate, (ii) EUR 2 million in Spanish public debt, (iii) EUR 1 million in Spanish companies’ shares or bank deposits in Spanish entities, (iv) EUR 1 million in investment funds, closed-end investment funds, or venture capital funds established in Spain, or (v) a business project to be developed in Spain that is considered and accredited as being of general interest or making a significant contribution to scientific and/or technological innovation.

-Under this law, work and residence permits may be issued for a maximum period of two years and can be renewed.
+Under this law, as a general rule, work and residence permits may be issued for a maximum period of three years and can be renewed for an additional two years.

 (*) In May 2014, a Directive on Intra-Corporate Transferees was adopted by the European Union, which introduced a common set of rules to make it easier for companies outside the European Union to send key staff to their branches in the European Union.